Shallon Olsen

 Shallon Jade Olsen (born 10 July 2000) is a Canadian artistic gymnast.
-She is the 2018 World silver medalist and 2018 Commonwealth Games champion on vault.
-She is also the 2018 Commonwealth Games floor exercise bronze medalist and the 2019 Pan American Games vault bronze medalist.
+She is the 2018 World silver medallist and 2018 Commonwealth Games champion on vault.
+She is also the 2018 Commonwealth Games floor exercise bronze medallist and the 2019 Pan American Games vault bronze medallist.
 She was a member of the Canadian team that won the gold medal at the 2018 Commonwealth Games and the silver medal at the 2019 Pan American Games.
-She is also the 2016 Pacific Rim vault champion, team silver medalist, and floor exercise bronze medalist.
+She is also the 2016 Pacific Rim vault champion, team silver medallist, and floor exercise bronze medallist.
 She represented Canada at the 2016 Olympics where she was the youngest member of the Canadian Olympic team and at the 2020 Olympic Games.
-Additionally, she currently competes for the University of Alabama gymnastics team, and she helped the Crimson Tide win the 2021 SEC Championships.
+Additionally, she competed for the University of Alabama gymnastics team, and she helped the Crimson Tide win the 2021 SEC Championships.

 Early life

 Shallon Olsen was born on 10 July 2000 in Vancouver to parents Tony Olsen and Jayne Chow-Olsen, and she has an older brother named Chas.
+Her mother was born in Hong Kong and immigrated to Canada in 1966.
 She began gymnastics when she was three years old.
 She attended Centennial Secondary in Coquitlam, British Columbia outside of her hometown of Surrey to remain close to her six-day a week training at Omega Gymnastics.